JimDesu/basis-lang/spec.md

 The dynamic-narrowing operator `-<` (&sect;7.14) **does** apply to union slots.
 The admissibility test is the same existential parent-chain rule as the implicit byte-reinterpretation subsumption above: `-<` from a union to a target type `T` succeeds when `T` appears on the parent chain of *at least one* declared candidate, and fails when `T` lies on no candidate's chain.
 A union with candidates `{Int32, Int64}` admits `-<` to `[4]` (on `Int32`'s parent chain) and to `[8]` (on `Int64`'s parent chain), but fails `-<` to `[3]` or `[5]` &mdash; neither candidate reduces to those types.
 Unlike `-<` on variants and object hierarchies &mdash; which carry language-tracked tags or runtime type information for the operator to test &mdash; `-<` on a union has no runtime discriminator to consult; the admissibility check is made entirely at typecheck against the union's declared candidate set.
 The user-asserted-byte-validity discipline above still applies: an admissible `-<` is a byte-reinterpretation at runtime, and the user's discrimination machinery remains responsible for ensuring the union's bytes in fact represent a valid target-typed value.

-The same `-<` operator also extends to class-typed targets on unions, under a stricter admissibility rule. **`-<` from a union to a class `C` succeeds when *exactly one* of the union's declared candidates is an instance of `C`, and fails otherwise.** When admissible, the constructed class-typed value carries the witness for the pair (qualifying-candidate, `C`); selection is fully static.
-A union with candidates `{Int32, Float32}` where only `Int32` has a `Showable` instance admits `-<` to `Showable`, producing a `Showable`-typed value with the (`Int32`, `Showable`) witness.
-The same union where *both* candidates implement `Showable` rejects `-<` to `Showable` as ambiguous: the language has no runtime discriminator to pick between the candidate witnesses, and the user must instead narrow to a specific candidate type first (`-<` to `Int32`, for instance) and let the resulting candidate-typed value flow into the class-typed slot through ordinary subsumption.
-A union where no candidate is an instance of `C` also rejects.
+The same `-<` operator also extends to class-typed targets on unions, under a stricter admissibility rule. **`-<` from a union to a class `C` succeeds when *exactly one* of the union's declared candidates is a member of `C`, and fails otherwise.** When admissible, the constructed class-typed value carries the dictionary for the pair (qualifying-candidate, `C`); selection is fully static.
+A union with candidates `{Int32, Float32}` where only `Int32` has a `Showable` witness admits `-<` to `Showable`, producing a `Showable`-typed value with the (`Int32`, `Showable`) dictionary.
+The same union where *both* candidates implement `Showable` rejects `-<` to `Showable` as ambiguous: the language has no runtime discriminator to pick between the candidate dictionaries, and the user must instead narrow to a specific candidate type first (`-<` to `Int32`, for instance) and let the resulting candidate-typed value flow into the class-typed slot through ordinary subsumption.
+A union where no candidate is a member of `C` also rejects.

 The exactly-one rule differs from the existential rule for buffer-backed targets because the underlying mechanisms differ.
 A buffer-backed target is a byte-view; the result type determines byte interpretation directly, so existential admissibility suffices.
-A class target requires constructing a witness specific to a particular candidate, so the rule must determine that candidate uniquely.
-Existential admissibility cannot pick between competing candidate witnesses; universal admissibility cannot either, since unions carry no runtime tag for per-candidate selection at use time.
-Singularity is the unique rule that produces a determinate static witness selection.
+A class target requires constructing a dictionary specific to a particular candidate, so the rule must determine that candidate uniquely.
+Existential admissibility cannot pick between competing candidate dictionaries; universal admissibility cannot either, since unions carry no runtime tag for per-candidate selection at use time.
+Singularity is the unique rule that produces a determinate static dictionary selection.

 The class-target case is **`-<`-only** &mdash; explicit, never implicit.
-A union value does not implicitly subsume to a class-typed slot via the candidate-level instance rule, even when exactly one candidate qualifies.
-The reason is interaction with a separate, orthogonal possibility: a union type may itself be declared as an instance of a class &mdash; `.instance MyUnion: Showable` is a well-formed declaration that gives the union type its own `Showable` methods, with the union's bytes interpreted at that level rather than at any candidate's.
-When such a declaration is in scope, implicit subsumption from a `MyUnion` value to a `Showable`-typed slot uses the union's own instance, with the witness (`MyUnion`, `Showable`).
+A union value does not implicitly subsume to a class-typed slot via the candidate-level witness rule, even when exactly one candidate qualifies.
+The reason is interaction with a separate, orthogonal possibility: a union type may itself be declared a member of a class &mdash; `.witness UnionShow[MyUnion] : Showable` is a well-formed declaration that gives the union type its own `Showable` methods, with the union's bytes interpreted at that level rather than at any candidate's.
+When such a declaration is in scope, implicit subsumption from a `MyUnion` value to a `Showable`-typed slot uses the union's own witness, with the dictionary (`MyUnion`, `Showable`).
 Were the candidate-level rule also admitted implicitly, the two mechanisms would compete at the same use site and the language would have to choose one over the other silently.
-Keeping the candidate-level case explicit at `-<` keeps the two paths distinct: a direct pass (implicit subsumption) uses the union's own class instance, when declared; `-<` to a class uses a candidate's class instance, under the exactly-one rule.
-A programmer who wants a particular candidate's class instance in the multi-match case narrows to that candidate type first and lets the resulting value flow into the class-typed slot through the standard subsumption story.
+Keeping the candidate-level case explicit at `-<` keeps the two paths distinct: a direct pass (implicit subsumption) uses the union's own witness, when declared; `-<` to a class uses a candidate's witness, under the exactly-one rule.
+A programmer who wants a particular candidate's witness in the multi-match case narrows to that candidate type first and lets the resulting value flow into the class-typed slot through the standard subsumption story.

 The user-asserted-byte-validity discipline carries over to the class-target case.
-The witness selected by `-<` is the candidate's witness, and methods dispatched through it read the union's bytes as that candidate's bytes.
+The dictionary selected by `-<` is the candidate's dictionary, and methods dispatched through it read the union's bytes as that candidate's bytes.
 The user's discrimination machinery remains responsible for ensuring the union's bytes do in fact represent a valid value of that candidate at the moment of the `-<`.

 ### 5.8 Aliases